KazibweStephen/UgroMart-Platform/README.md

 UgroMart is a platform connecting customers to local market vendors.
 Users can sign up, view market vendors and purchase local produce like food, fruits and vegetables.
 UgroMart is an end to end solution that handles payments, deliveries, product and order management.

 ### Architecture
-- The platform is built basing an Event Driven Microservices architecture Using Spring Cloud, RabbitMq for interprocess communication
+- The platform is built basing on a Hybrid or Rest and Event Driven Microservices architecture Using the following technologies
+ - Spring Cloud,
+ - RabbitMq for Messaging,
+ - Docker for Containerization with docker-compose
+ - Netflix Eureka for Service.
 Much as Java/SpringBoot is used, the platform microservices should be technology agnostic since RabitMq is hosted separately
 - The api is secured using JWT alongside spring security